simranmallik/Predicting-Song-Popularity-/README.md

-# Predicting-Song-Popularity-
+# Predicting-Song-Popularity
 A project using machine learning algorithms to predict the popularity of songs based on their musical elements.
 This is a group project done in my Statistical Learning class.

-## Using ML to Predict Song Popularity
+## Using ML to Predict Song Popularity Using Spotify Data
 By Simran Mallik, Samir Kaddoura, Niner Wilson